Configure BFD over ExpressRoute

 interface TenGigabitEthernet2/0/0.150 description private peering to Azure encapsulation dot1Q 15 second-dot1q 150 ip vrf forwarding 15 ip address 192.168.15.17 255.255.255.252 bfd interval 300 min_rx 300 multiplier 3 router bgp 65020 address-family ipv4 vrf 15 network 10.1.15.0 mask 255.255.255.128 neighbor 192.168.15.18 remote-as 12076 neighbor 192.168.15.18 fall-over bfd neighbor 192.168.15.18 activate neighbor 192.168.15.18 soft-reconfiguration inbound exit-address-family

-To enable BFD under an already existing private peering; you need to reset the peering.
+To enable BFD under an already existing private or Microsoft peering, you'll need to reset the peering.
+This will need to be done on circuits configured with private peering before August 2018 and Microsoft peering before January 2020.
 See Reset ExpressRoute peerings

 BFD Timer Negotiation